n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 - **Consider this an Alpha test experimental version!**

 ### TODO
+- Fail closed with a 503 if there's no matching method:resource regex
 - Test scopeMap keys syntax (must be verb:resource, verb is one of get,put,etc.
 - Caching of method:url decision for performance